General Terms & Conditions

 9.1 Termination for cause by Cheqroom.

-a) Cheqroom may terminate the Agreement or suspend access to the SaaS-platform, Professional Services and/or User rights granted hereunder by written notice to the Customer if the Customer fails to pay Cheqroom the license fee before the expiration date or violates these GT&Cs (or other terms of the Agreement) and the Customer fails to cure such failure to pay or breach within fifteen (15) days from the date of such notice.
+a) Cheqroom may terminate the Agreement or suspend access to the Platform, Professional Services and/or User rights granted hereunder by written notice to the Customer if the Customer fails to pay Cheqroom the Subscription Fee before the due date or violates these GT&Cs (or other terms of the Agreement) and the Customer fails to cure such failure to pay or breach within fifteen (15) days from the date of such notice.

 Either Party may terminate these GT&Cs by written notice to the other, effective as of the date of delivery of such notice, if the other Party becomes the subject of a voluntary or involuntary bankruptcy, insolvency or similar proceeding or otherwise liquidates or ceases to do business.

-The Customer may terminate the Agreement no less than thirty (30) days before the end of the Initial Subscription Period and each anniversary of the Effective Date following the Initial Subscription Period, such cancellation will take effect immediately at the end of the relevant subscription period and the subscription will not automatically renew.
-For the purposes of clarification: the Customer cannot terminate part of an ongoing subscription period.
+The Customer may terminate the Agreement at the latest thirty (30) days before the end of the then current Term.
+Such termination will take effect at the end of the relevant Term.
+As a result, the Subscription will not automatically renew.

-The Customer understands that if the Customer terminates these GT&Cs, the Customer will lose access to the SaaS-platform and any Customer Data the Customer has provided thereon.
-The Customer understands that Cheqroom is not required to provide him with copies of such Customer Data nor continue to maintain copies of such Customer Data on the SaaS-platform.
-Cheqroom will not retain Customer Data beyond a term of thirty (30) days after termination of the Agreement.
+The Customer understands that if the Customer terminates the Agreement, the Customer will lose access to the Platform and any Customer Data the Customer has provided thereon.
+The Customer understands that Cheqroom is not required to provide it with copies of such Customer Data nor continue to maintain copies of such Customer Data on the Platform.
+Cheqroom will not retain Customer Data beyond a term of one (1) year after termination of the Agreement.

 Article 10 - Confidentiality

 10.1 Each Party must treat the Confidential Information received from the other with the strictest confidentiality, in the same way it would treat its own Confidential Information, and not below an adequate level of protection.
-No Party shall disclose Confidential Information to any Third Party, other than an employee, (independent) service provider, director or agent, to whom the Professional Services and/or SaaS-Platform will be made available, and who will be able to use the Services and SaaS-Platform as Users.
+No Party shall disclose Confidential Information to any Third Party, other than an employee, (independent) service provider, director or agent, to whom the Professional Services and/or Platform will be made available, and who will be able to use the Services and Platform as Users.
 Confidential Information disclosed under the Agreement shall not be used by the recipient thereof for any purpose other than as required for the performance of its obligations under the Agreement.
-The Customer Data will be treated in the strictest confidence and will be regarded as Confidential Information.
+The Customer Data will be treated in the strictest confidence and will be regarded as Confidential Information, however, taking into account the provisions of Article 5.2.

 10.2 The Customer shall take precautions to maintain the confidentiality of the Confidential Information and in particular the Customer covenants that he: (i) shall not copy or otherwise exploit any component of the Confidential Information other than as herein provided, nor make any disclosures with reference thereto to any Third Party; (ii) shall ensure that all copies of the Confidential Information (made in accordance with the provisions of these GT&Cs) contain a permanently legible reproduction of Cheqroom’s copyright notice and a confidentiality notice.